 If you read up on binge drinking, what it is, the facts, the risks and the statistics, you might be surprised to learn that you binge drink more often than you realized.
 Does this mean you have a drinking problem?
 Does it make you an alcoholic?
 Do you need treatment and do you need to go to rehab?
 These are all valid questions that are important to consider.
 That you are thinking critically about your drinking habits is a great start.

 Research has repeatedly found that rates of substance abuse and addiction are higher among the LGBT community than in the general population.
-These individuals are free to seek a variety of treatment options, but one such option is treatment designed specifically for lesbian, gay, bisexual and transgendered people.
+These individuals are free to seek a variety of types of treatment for substance abuse, but one such option is treatment designed specifically for lesbian, gay, bisexual and transgendered people.
 This can be a particularly effective option for many people in this community and can help them to avoid some of the pitfalls that can derail LGBT people during recovery.

 In America, alcohol use and cigarette use are two of the most likely sources of premature, preventable fatalities.
 In addition, people who combine smoking with excessive alcohol intake have greater overall health risks than people who only smoke or people who only drink excessively.
 In a study published in 2014 in the journal Alcoholism: Clinical & Experimental Research, a team of U.S. researchers examined the impact that cigarette use has on brain function recovery in people receiving treatment for alcohol dependence (i.e., alcoholism).
 These researchers concluded that continuing cigarette use during alcoholism treatment can delay the restoration of normal brain function.